Church Assimilation Process

 To get a first-time guest to becoming a member it will take them to come to church more than once.
 It’s first time guest to second-time guest to attender than the member.
 Now they need to be coming back for this to happen.

 In his book Fusion, Pastor Nelson Searcy says that the first seven minutes of a person coming through the doors of the church will make an impression of if they are coming back or not.
 That is not that much time to make a first impression.
 They have not even heard the music or the preaching yet.
 They are evaluating the church by the atmosphere.
 This includes the friendliness and how easy it is to find their way around the church and so on.

 Three Important Steps of the Assimilation Process

-The first step is in the pre-service it is important on how a person is greeted, directed, treated and seated.
+The first step is in the pre-service it is important to how a person is greeted, directed, treated, and seated.